apollographql/apollo-ios/Design/3093-graphql-defer.md

     dataHandler: ((Data) -> Void),
     errorHandler: (() -> Void)
   ) {
-    // new code to parser the defer specification
+    // new code to parse the defer specification
   }
 }
 ```